 Supplement your guidebook with a good Camino app and other tech resources using our guide.
-It reviews the 5 best apps and has a list of other resources, like GPS tracks, offline maps, and train, bus and albuerge booking sites that you can use.
+It reviews the 5 best apps and has a list of other resources, like GPS tracks, offline maps, and train, bus and albergue booking sites that you can use.

 Beyond that, here are a few additional resources that we found to be indispensable:

-Albuerge lists: The most complete and current albuerge list comes from the Camino office in St. Jean.
+Albergue lists: The most complete and current albergue list comes from the Camino office in St. Jean.
 If you are starting there, you can pick-up a paper version at the Pilgrim office.
 If you are starting elsewhere, then download a PDF from the Camino Forum for the Frances or this one for the Portugues.
 They are a bit out of date, but still very useful, at-a-glance sources.
-The Forum also maintains a listing of “favorite albuerges“, which are notable for their religious services, group meals, beautiful setting or on-site amenities.
+The Forum also maintains a listing of “favorite aluergues“, which are notable for their religious services, group meals, beautiful setting or on-site amenities.
 It’s worth seeking out a few of those while on the trail.

 Profile Map: I was frustrated by the user interface from all of the app-based profile maps.
 And yet, a good profile map is essential for planning your distances for the next day or two.
 Download this Frances version from the Forum and keep a paper copy or PDF on hand.

-Gronze: Gronze.com is a website dedicated that does a good job of showing the standard stages and albuerge options for six Spanish Camino routes.
+Gronze: Gronze.com is a website dedicated that does a good job of showing the standard stages and albergue options for six Spanish Camino routes.
 It doesn’t have a profile map and doesn’t have info on available services (such as pharmacies).
 It’s in Spanish, so you’ll need to set your phone to translate to English.